ZY-Ang/addressbook-level3/doc/LearningOutcomes.md

 * Add a method `boolean isMutating()` to the `Command` class.
 This method will return `true` for command types that mutate the data. e.g. `AddCommand`
 * Currently, AddressBook data are saved to the file after every command.
-  Take advantage of the the new method you added to limit file saving to only for command types that mutate data.<br>
+  Take advantage of the the new method you added to limit file saving to only for command types that mutate data.
   i.e. `add` command should always save the data while `list` command should never save data to the file.

 Note: There may be better ways to limit file saving to commands that mutate data.
 The above approach, while not